SCWK - Social Work

 Specialized instruction using a variable format in a social work relevant subject.
-Repeatable.
+Repeatable for credit.

 Selected topics in practice, policy, research and human behavior in the social environment within a selected field of social welfare.
 Covers specific topics identified by the program in consultation with majors, groups of community practitioners and area service institutions.
-Repeatable for up to a total of 6 hours of credit.
+Repeatable for credit up to a total of 6 hours.